How to Check if You Have a Travel Ban in the UAE

 Step 3: Enter Your Emirates ID Card Number

-Similar to the website, the app will require user to provide the Emirates ID card number to determine travel ban.
+Similar to the website, the app will require users to provide their Emirates ID card numbers to determine travel bans.
 You should input all your details and then continue with the check.

 Step 4: View Your Travel Ban Status

 The app will show all the current travel bans associated with your Emirates ID.
-Any legal or financial cases you may have, will be displayed on the home screen of the app.
-The steps laid down here can be applied further if desired based on this information.
+Any legal or financial cases you may have will be displayed on the home screen of the app.

 3. Abu Dhabi Judicial Department (Estafser)